exasol/tableau-connector/jdbc-kerberos-setup-test/README.md

 Use Exasol JDBC driver 7.1.3 or later.
 Else the `impersonate` test will fail with error `SQLInvalidAuthorizationSpecException: No LoginModules configured for exasol`.

 Tests should finish in around 10 seconds.
-If they hang for a longer time, verify that your Kerberos credentials are valide.
+If they hang for a longer time, verify that your Kerberos credentials are valid.
 See above for using `klist` and `kinit`.